 Article V - MEETINGS

 Section 1- Annual Meeting: There shall be an Annual Meeting of the Michigan College membership at such time and place as determined by the Board of Directors.
+At the discretion of the Board of Directors, the Annual Meeting may be conducted via remote communication technology.
+Even when held in person, meeting participation may be by remote communication technology.
 Notice of such a meeting shall be communicated in writing to each member not less than ten (10) nor more than sixty (60) days before the date appointed for the meeting.

-Section 2 - Special Meetings: Special meetings of the Michigan College may be held from time to time as decided by the Board of Directors, or upon written petition of ten (10) percent of the Michigan College regular member, to conduct business for a specific purpose.
+Section 2 - Special Meetings: Special meetings of the Michigan College may be held from time to time as decided determined by the Board of Directors, or upon written petition of ten (10) percent of the Michigan College regular member, to conduct business for a specific purpose.
 Notice of such meetings shall include the purpose of the meeting and shall be communicated in writing to each member at least twenty (20) days before the date appointed for the meeting.

 Section 3 - Quorum: Members of the Michigan College present at any meeting of the Michigan College, duly called, shall constitute a quorum.
+Attendance via remote communication technology, even when the meeting is being conducted in person, serves to deem a member as being present.

 Section 4 - Voting: All regular members of the Michigan College in good standing may vote on any matter at the Annual Meeting or any special meeting, including the election of members to the Board of Directors.
-Chapter Candidate members shall not be eligible to vote on any issues other than the election of their representative to the Board of Directors and the business of any committee to which they are appointed.
+Except where otherwise specified in these Bylaws, Chapter Candidate members shall not be eligible to vote on any issues other than the election of their representative to the Board of Directors and the business of any committee to which they are appointed.

-Section 5 - Parliamentary Authority: When not in conflict with these Bylaws, the parliamentary procedure outlined in the latest edition of Sturgis’ Standard Code of Parliamentary Procedure, shall govern all Michigan College meetings.
+Section 5 - Parliamentary Authority: When not in conflict with these Bylaws, the parliamentary procedure outlined in the latest edition of Sturgis’ Standard Code of Parliamentary Procedure, shall govern all Michigan College meetings and voting.

 Article VI - BOARD OF DIRECTORS

 Section 1- Duties: The Board of Directors (hereinafter the “Board”) shall have supervision, control and direction of the affairs of the Michigan College, shall determine its policies or changes therein within the limits of these Bylaws, shall actively prosecute its purposes and shall have discretion in the disbursements of its funds.
 It may adopt any rules and regulations for the conduct of its business as shall be deemed advisable and may, in the execution of the powers granted, appoint such agents as it may consider appropriate.
+The act of a majority of the directors who are present at a duly called meeting at which a quorum exists is the act of the Board, unless the Articles of Incorporation or these bylaws require the act of a greater number.

 Section 2 - Composition: The Board shall consist of at least twelve (12) regular members of the Michigan College.
 The number of Directors may be increased if the terms as Directors of the President and Immediate Past President have expired.
-In addition to the above referenced Directors, one Candidate physician member shall be elected to the Board by the Emergency Medicine Residents’ Association of Michigan (EMRAM).
+In addition to the above referenced Directors, one Candidate physician member, with full voting privileges, shall be elected to the Board by the Emergency Medicine Residents’ Association of Michigan (EMRAM).

 Section 3 - Requirements: The members of the Board shall be and at all times remain members in good standing of the Michigan College, and shall be licensed physicians who are engaged in, or retired from, the practice of Emergency Medicine or, in the case of the Candidate Director, a resident in good standing at an approved emergency medicine residency training program located in Michigan.